Zequez/logseq-vault/pages/Kundalini.md

 - Kundalini energy is the one that creates a new being during sex.
 - Depicted as a coiled snake.
 - The energy does not dissipate, it stays in the root chakra.
-- A yogi can, instead of having it be used only on sexual play; it can make it ascend the spine.
+- A yogi can, instead of having it be used only on sexual play; it can make it ascend the spine, it becomes a spiritual creative energy just as it becomes a physically creative energy through sex.
+-
 -
 - ---
 - ## Reference